torrentul/BotCovidLab/README.md

 Data will be saved in a database and employee of the lab will contact you to agree on the time and date of the test.

 ## WebAplication for database management
+here be information about how to use webaplication.

 # Covid-19 Data
 COVID-19 data is being provided by [**Disease.sh - Open Disease data**](https://corona.lmao.ninja/)